dgelessus/pythonista-scripts/README.md

 # pythonista-scripts
 A collection of various Pythonista scripts by dgelessus.

+## BaseNSudoku
+A sudoku solver, originally written for a base 25 sudoku, but works with grids of any size.
+The number range can be adjusted freely, as well as the width and height of the number blocks to allow non-square blocks and grids.
+Technically it even works with uncertain (multiple solution) sudokus, however the result will then contain empty sets in place of unknown numbers.

 ## filenav
 A simple file navigator with support for accessing the entire directory structure, not just the Script Library.
 Additional features include automatic file icons depending on type, analysis of a few basic file attributes, and opening files directly in the default editor.